ergest/sql_patterns/Book/chap3.md

 # Chapter 3: Modularity
 In this chapter we'll learn:
-- The Principle of Modularity
+- The Concept of Modularity
-- Writing modular SQL using CTEs
-- Writing modular SQL using views
 - Single Responsibility Principle (SRP)
 - Reusability Principle
 - Don't Repeat Yourself Principle (DRY)
 - Self Documenting Code Principle (intention revealing names)

-## The Principle of Modularity
+## The Concept of Modularity
 Every complex system is made up of simple, self contained elements that can be designed, developed and tested independently.
 And that means you can take very complex queries and systematically break them down into much simpler elements.

 Just about every modern system is modular.
 Your smartphone might seem like a single piece of hardware but in reality all its components (the screen, CPU, memory, battery, speaker, GPU, accelerometer, GPS chip, etc. were designed independently and assembled.